salihgueler/keyboard_puzzle_dartpad_workshop/step_03/instructions.md

 **Intents** are representations of actions to be triggered when a key or key combination is triggered from shortcuts.

-Now that we know their definitions, let's see them in action!
+Now that you know their definitions, let's see them in action!

-Let's start off by creating a variable to keep our shortcuts just below the `FocusNode` that we created.
+Let's start off by creating a variable to keep your shortcuts just below the `FocusNode` that you created.

 ```dart
 class _LoginPageState extends State<LoginPage> {